What Is SDR Therapy – An Introduction

 How Is SDR Different to CBT or Mindfulness?

 Instead of asking the client to recognise illogic and practice alternative self talk, or asking the client to consider and accept or sit with their feelings, we subject problematic thoughts and feelings to the SDR Therapy process, which quickly resolves the problem without effort, and permanently.
-There is simply no need to put the client through a laborious and painful intervention, nor to blame the client’s suffering on his or her self talk.
+There is simply no need to put the client through a laborious and painful intervention, nor to blame the client’s suffering on his or her self talk, or worse, on his or her attitude.

 Some therapists talk about “honouring” painful feelings as if the feelings were actually part of the person.
 In the case of relatively fresh grief such treatment may be experienced as also honouring the departed, and given a supportive and nurturing environment, most people will move through that painful phase and experience considerable relief or even peace, without feeling they have abandoned their loved one.
 Likewise feelings such as guilt or shame can (not always) benefit from being unpacked and properly digested.